Eschatologue/CM_wiki/docs/class/artificer/index.md

 Whenever you finish a Short Rest, you can regain one expended spell slot of your choice.
 The level of the spell slot cannot exceed your highest spell slot level as shown on the Artificer Features table, even if you are a multiclassed character.

 ### Level 1: Arcane Tinkerer

 Your knack for tinkering has taught you to store minor magical effects in mundane objects.
-You know the *[Magical Tinkering]* cantrip, which doesn't count against the number of cantrips you know.
+You know the *[:spell-level-0: Magical Tinkering]* cantrip, which doesn't count against the number of cantrips you know.

 Further, whenever you make an ability check with Tinker's Tools, you can use your Intelligence as the ability, instead of Dexterity.

-[Magical Tinkering]: ../../spells/description/core/cantrip.md#magical-tinkering
+[:spell-level-0: Magical Tinkering]: ../../spells/description/core/cantrip.md#magical-tinkering

 ### Level 1: Spellcasting